MichaelOsarumwense/SoccerPredictorCalculator-M2/README.md

 <li>The Centre image changes to teams logo if the same teams are selected is slected on both own and rival teams.</li>
 </ol>
 </li>
-<li>Share App: On the header navigate to share app and clcik on button, fill in name and email and click send</li>
+<li>Share App: On the header navigate to share app and click on button, fill in name and email and click send</li>
 <li>Manually verify email is recieved: Naviage to the email addressed sent and verify email was recieved from Soccer Predictor Calculator (milestone2project@gmail.com)</li>
 <li>Responsiveness: UX is responsive on small and medium devices like mobile phones and tablets.</li>
 <li>Modal: